HNXJ/NeurosSifierApp/README.md

 # NeurosSifier
-Matlab app for Neural-Cortical signal-data multicategory classification
+Matlab app for Neural-Cortical signal or data multicategory classification